Provides codon functionality.

 A codon is a composite object, consisting of three bases and a corresponding amino acid.
 This class provides the equivalent functionality in code form.
-The common (amino acid) portion of the class is implemented by the superclass, BCCodon.
-The RNA specific form provides a designated initilization routine and methods for querying its base component.
 You will typically not create these items, but rather access them via methods in BCGeneticCode.

 © 2008 The BioCocoa Project.